University of Guam

 University of Guam (Unibetsedåt Guåhan) (U.O.G.) is a public land-grant university in Mangilao, Guam.
 It is accredited by the Western Association of Schools and Colleges and offers thirty-four degree programs at the undergraduate level and eleven at the master's level.
 Of the university's 3,387 students, 94% are of Asian-Pacific Islander ethnicity and nearly 72% are full-time (fall 2012 figures).
 A full-time faculty of about 180 work at the university.

 History

 University of Guam was founded in 1952 as a two-year teacher-training school known as the Territorial College of Guam, established by Governor Carlton Skinner In 1960, the college moved to the present campus in the central district of Mangilao.
 In 1965, the college was accredited as a four-year, degree granting institution.
 By 1968, enrollment had reached 1,800 students while staff and faculty totaled more than 130.
 It was designated as a land grant institution by the United States Congress in 1972.
+Throughout the 1970s Women's rights advocate and pioneer Maryly Van Leer Peck founded the Community Career College which became Guam Community College.
+She would later create the Business and Applied Technology programs, among others.
+She was also a chairman on its board.